reframejs/reframe/docs/usage-manual.md

     // The directory where the built assets are expected to be outputPath,

-    // Webpack config modifiers provided by the package `@brillout/webpack-config-mod`: setRule, getRule, getEntries, addBabelPreset, addBabelPlugin, modifyBabelConfig }) {
+    // Config modifiers provided by the package `@brillout/webpack-config-mod` setRule, getRule, getEntries, addBabelPreset, addBabelPlugin, modifyBabelConfig }) {
     // Either